 What is Vendor Risk Management VRM?

-Vendor risk management (VRM) is the type of risk management practice assessing and mitigating business partners, third parties, or external vendors.
+Vendor risk management (VRM) is the type of risk management practice assessing and mitigating business partners, third party vendors, or external vendors.
 This process is conducted before an entity enters into a business relationship and during the duration of the business contract with the vendor.

 Vendor risk management also serves as a baseline for healthy vendor relationship management.
 Vendor relationships can range from a small scale project with an independent supplier for a one time service to an ongoing vendor relationship with a large enterprise, essential for core business process.